 Pleasantly removed from the hustle and bustle of the Bedford and North Sixth intersection, a visit to Maison Premiere is a perfectly indulgent way to begin your crawl through Williamsburg, Brooklyn.
 This high-concept establishment is part French bistro, part rawbar and features a beautiful U-shaped marble bar.
 Servers are generally decked out in the obligatory vests and old-timey slacks — this is Williamsburg after all — and the menu features a high-end cocktails list, absinthe, and a decent wine selection.
 Best of all, from 4pm – 7pm Monday through Friday oysters are half-price.
 The menu boasts over 20 varieties from both the East Coast and the West.
 Make sure to arrive early to assure a seat!

-6:30pm: Check out the Skyline at The Ides or Westlight
+6:30pm: Check out the skyline at The Ides, Westlight, or Domino Park

 Perched on the eighth floor of the Wythe Hotel is The Ides, a hotel bar with an enormous roofdeck and stunning views of the Manhattan skyline.
 Drinks can be a bit spendy here, but the views will ease the pain.
 Go for the people-watching and for photo-ops as the sun sets behind the Chrysler and Empire State buildings in the distance.
 Even more spectacular is Westlight, which is conveniently located in the William Vale building across the street.
 Ascend to the top floor of the William Vale and you will be treated to a spectacular view of the Manhattan skyline.
 The view from their spacious wrap-around terrace is unparalleled in all of Brooklyn — reservations are recommended.

 8pm: Gastro Overdrive